chayachandana/Incident-response-on-call-agent/README.md

 ## Incident-response-on-call-agent

-> **Autonomous SRE agent that reduces MTTR from 45 minutes to under 5.**
+> ## Built this after reading too many postmortems about 3am pages that took forever to resolve.
+Wanted to see how far an agent could get autonomously before needing a human — turns out pretty far.
+>
-> Built with LangGraph · Ollama (local LLM) · ChromaDB · Redis · FastAPI
+> Stack: LangGraph · Ollama · ChromaDB · Redis · FastAPI

 ---